 A blood transfusion is given to quickly increase your red blood cell count and to replace destroyed red blood cells with new ones.

 A low blood cell count can negatively affect the way your immune system fights infection.
-You may be given immune globulin through an IV in the hospital to improve your immune system function.
+You may be given immunoglobulin intravenously in the hospital to improve your immune system function.